There’s Something About France that Few People Know...

-Whether you dream of a city pied-a-terre...or a rambling farmhouse among the sunflowers...or a village house wrapped in wisteria-hung memories of long ago, France is more than affordable.
-In fact, there are many parts of the country where habitable homes in storybook settings cost under $150,000.
+Whether you dream of a city pied-a-terre...or a rambling farmhouse among the sunflowers...or a village house wrapped in wisteria-hung memories of long ago, France is far more affordable than you might think.
+In fact, there are many parts of the country where habitable homes in storybook settings cost less than $160,000.

-Interested in learning more about France?
-Simply enter your email address below and we'll send you a FREE REPORT- A Taste of France: All the Ingredients for the Good Life.
+Learn more about France and other countries in our daily postcard e-letter.
+Simply enter your email address below and we'll send you FREE REPORT A Taste of France: All the Ingredients for the Good Life.

 This special guide covers real estate, retirement and more in France and is yours free when you sign up for our free daily IL postcards below.